Kmac1027/Reading-notes/README.md

 Markdown is a way to style text on the web

 ### what can markdown do? ###
-- it is is a way to style text on the web
 - you can control the display of the document
 - formatting words as bold or italic
 - adding images